CodingPerson/PEARL/README.md

 # The Framework PEARL
-## Data sets
-We provide all data sets (profession data set, hobby data set, and 20News data set [1]) in the folder `data/datasets/`.

-It is noted that the profession and hobby data sets are obtained from the authors [2].

 ## Environment

 Computational platform: PyTorch 1.4.0, NVIDIA Geforce GTX 3090 (GPU), Inter i9-10900X (CPU), CUDA Toolkit 10.0